Which is the best 4K Blu-ray player to buy?

 - Dour user interface

-And what a first effort it is.
-It’s a tank of player, weighing the scales at 10.3kg.
-It’s 1.6mm chassis base is reinforced by a secondary 3mm steel plate ensuring that the disc inside is not affected by any vibration during operation.
+And it’s a serious foray.
+This is a tank of player, weighing in at 10.3kg, with a 1.6mm chassis base reinforced by a secondary 3mm steel plate.
+No disc in this beast is going to be bothered by vibration.
 It’s whisper-quiet during playback.

-But what about the picture?
-4K films look pristine, with a vibrancy to their colour palette and excellent contrast.
-It’s just a shade less good than the DP-UB9000 above, but it bests that player in terms of audio quality.
-The LX500 is a superb player if you have a grand to spend.
+As for the picture, 4K films look pristine, with vibrant colours and excellent contrast.
+The Pioneer’s performance is just a shade below that of the Panasonic DP-UB9000 listed above, but it edges ahead of the Panasonic in terms of audio quality.
+The LX500 is a superb player if you’re happy to part with a grand.

-One of the best 4K players around (if you can find it)
+One of the best 4K players around – if you can track it down

 - The best 4K Blu-ray picture quality yet